-7. The landlord stated that he entered into a month-to-month rental agreement with the tenant on 21 April 2021 and a copy of that lease was submitted with the landlord's application (LL#1).
-The agreed monthly rent is set at \$263.00 and it was acknowledged that no security deposit was paid.
-8. The landlord stated that 10 December 2021 he sent the tenant a termination notice, by leaving it on the door of the rental premises, and a copy of that notice was submitted with the landlord's application (LL#2).
-9. That notice was issued under section 18 of the Residential Tenancies Act, 2018 (notice of termination of rental agreement) and it had an effective termination date of 31 March 2022.
-10. The landlord stated that the tenant has not moved out, as required, and he is seeking an order for vacant possession of the rented premises
+7. The landlord stated that she had entered into a monthly rental agreement with the tenant on 01 September 2020.
+The agreed rent is set at \$785.00, due on the first day of each month.
+8. With her application the landlord submitted a copy of a termination notice (█ #1) which she stated was sent to the tenant, by registered mail, on 08 July 2022.
+That notice was issued under section 18 of the Residential Tenancies Act, 2018 and it had an effective termination date of 31 October 2022.
+The associated tracking history shows that that notice was not collected by the tenant and it was returned to the landlord as unclaimed.
+9. The tenant has not moved out, as required, and the landlord is seeking an order for vacant possession of the rented premises.